The Witch-Cult in Western Europe: Influence

 Despite criticisms of her work, Murray was invited to write the entry on "witchcraft" for the 1929 edition of the Encyclopædia Britannica, which was reprinted for decades, last appearing in the 1969 edition.
-Rather than write an article that reflected the historical consensus on the witch trials, Murray used the opportunity to promote her own hypothesis in the Encyclopædia, presenting it as fact.
-According to folklorist Jacqueline Simpson, Murray's ideas became "so entrenched in popular culture that they will probably never be uprooted."
+Rather than explaining the historical consensus on the witch trials, Murray promoted her own hypothesis, presenting it as fact.
+As a result, according to folklorist Jacqueline Simpson, Murray's ideas became "so entrenched in popular culture that they will probably never be uprooted."

-Charles Leland's idea of an 'old religion' and Murray's surviving pagan cult would inspire subsequent 20th century modern witchcraft movements like Wicca, and they heavily influenced writers such as Robert Graves, whose book The White Goddess also influenced Wicca.
+Charles Leland's idea of an 'old religion' and Murray's surviving pagan cult heavily influenced writers such as Robert Graves in his book The White Goddess, as well as subsequent 20th century modern witchcraft movements like Wicca.

-Feminist scholars have also taken up a variant on Murray's thesis about persecuted witches in Medieval Europe as members of a religion; not one centering on a Horned God, but rather a cult of the Mother Goddess which supposedly originated in the Paleolithic era.
+Feminist scholars have also taken up a variant on Murray's thesis about a persecuted witch religion in Medieval Europe, not centering on a Horned God but a Mother Goddess whose worship reached back to the Paleolithic era.

+In the story "The Call of Cthulhu," H.P.
+Lovecraft cites Murray's book and her Britannica entry as inspiration for the idea of an underground Cthulhu cult.